Clan and Dojo Overview

 Below is a list of the permissions and an explanation of their abilities.

-TECH This clan member can queue up research in the Clan labs
+TECH: Member can queue up researches in the Clan labs.

-Keep in mind that once a player has been promoted to Warlord, they can no longer be demoted or kicked from the clan, so be very careful as a Clan founder when choosing other clan members to promote to this rank.
-The exception to this scenario is for clans created post Update 13 as these clans creators will be able to demote or kick other Warlords from their clan.
+Keep in mind that once a player has been promoted to Warlord, they can no longer be demoted or kicked from the clan unless you are a Founding Warlord, so be very careful as a Warlord when choosing other clan members to promote to this rank.

 Inviting To Clan

-To invite players to your clan, access your clan menu by clicking on the dojo in your Solar System map and then select "Clan Management" and choose the Invite option.
+To invite players to your clan, access your clan menu by clicking on the dojo in your Star Chart and then select "Clan Management" and choose the Invite option.
 Type the name of the player you wish to invite into the prompt and select "OK".

 Clan tiers are a method to organize clans by size while keeping it possible to run a full dojo for any size of clan.
 There are separate leader boards for each clan tier, and clans will generally only compete against other clans in the same tier as them when it comes to events and event rewards.
 A clan’s tier is raised when it builds the appropriate sized clan Barracks and these must be built in order from smallest tier to largest.
 The tiers are organized as follows: